vidit04/Deep-Learning-for-Online-Defect-Detection-in-a-Ceramic-Tape-Casting-Process/README.md

 ## 2. Aims & Objectives

-To develop a Neural Network algorithm for pattern recognition in ceramic tape reflected mode images based on category of defect.
+Develop a Neural Network algorithm for pattern recognition in ceramic tape reflected mode images based on category of defect.
 Category of defect in ceramic tape images includes
 * No Defect,
 * Small Defect,
 * Strips,